AGPalmer88/Web-Design-Challenge/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

-For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
-Specifically, we'll be plotting [weather data](Resources/cities.csv).
+For this project I will be creating a visualization dashboard website using visualizations I've created in a past project.
+Specifically, I will be plotting [weather data](Resources/cities.csv).

 ### Website Requirements